The Victorian Courts have undertaken extensive work to ensure the safe conduct of jury trials, and have put a range of measures in place including:

-There will be greater consideration to excuse or defer persons who may be particularly vulnerable to the consequences of COVID-19.
+There will be greater consideration to defer persons who may be particularly vulnerable to the consequences of COVID-19.

 If you have any queries or concerns, please email our office at email@example.com .

-Provided with your summons will be a factsheet, Juror safety during COVID-19, which contains further information about the measures that have been put in place for the safety and comfort of jurors when attending for jury service.
+Provided with your summons will be a factsheet, Juror safety during COVID-19, containing further information about the measures in place for the safety and comfort of jurors when attending for jury service.

 Reimbursement of travel costs

 In addition to your juror payment, you will receive reimbursement of reasonable travel costs to avoid the use of public transport if you are required to attend court.